jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

             local alive, status = slr:l0_read_codepoint()
             local this_candidate, eager = slr:l0_track_candidates()
             if this_candidate then slr.l0_candidate = this_candidate end
+            -- TODO Remove this block after development if slr.trace_terminals > 0 then
+                iprint('l0_read_lexeme, this_candiate, eager, alive:', this_candidate, eager, alive)
+            end
             if eager then return true end
             if not alive then return false, status end slr:block_move(offset + 1)